GRAINS-Wheat futures rally as U.S. cuts harvest estimates

 By Tom Polansek

-CHICAGO, May 12 (Reuters) - U.S. wheat futures set two-month highs on Thursday as the Department of Agriculture slashed its production forecasts for the variety that is grown in the Plains and used to make bread.
+CHICAGO, May 12 (Reuters) - U.S. wheat futures set contract highs on Thursday as the U.S. Department of Agriculture (USDA) slashed its production forecast for the variety that is grown in the U.S. Plains and used to make bread.

-The USDA, in a monthly crop report, estimated hard red winter wheat output at 590 million bushels, down from 749 million in April and below analysts' estimates for 685 million.
+The USDA, in a monthly crop report, projected hard red winter wheat output at 590 million bushels, down from its April estimate of 749 million and below analysts' expectations for 685 million.

 Hot weather has stressed the crop, with drought affecting about 69% of U.S. winter wheat areas as of May 3, according to separate government data.

-Global grain supplies have tightened due crop shortfalls and Russia's invasion of Ukraine, a major supplier of wheat and corn.
-The monthly USDA report projected Ukraine will export 10 million tonnes of wheat in 2022/23, down from 19 million in 2021/22.

-The USDA surprised grain traders by lowering the government's estimate for U.S. corn yields to 177 bushels per acre, down 4 bushels from a February estimate.
-Cold weather delayed springtime plantings in the Midwest.
+Traders said they were surprised USDA cut its estimate for U.S. corn yields to 177 bushels per acre, down 4 bushels from February.
+The agency cited slow springtime plantings.

 "I was shocked that USDA cut its corn yield," said Arlan Suderman, chief commodities economist for broker StoneX.
 "I thought they would do it in June and not in the May report."

-(Reporting by Tom Polansek in Chicago.
-Additional reporting by Julie Ingwersenin Chicago.
-Gus Trompiz in Paris, Naveen Thukral in Singapore and Hallie Gu in Beijing; Editing by Uttaresh.V, Sherry Jacob-Phillips, Alexandra Hudson and Nick Zieminski)
+(Reporting by Tom Polansek in Chicago; Additional reporting by Julie Ingwersenin Chicago, Gus Trompiz in Paris, Naveen Thukral in Singapore and Hallie Gu in Beijing; Editing by Uttaresh.V, Will Dunham, Sherry Jacob-Phillips, Alexandra Hudson and Nick Zieminski)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))